Yugi512/phase-2-project/README.md

 # How to Run
 - fork and clone repo
+- in command line run npm install
-- run json-server --watch db.json
+- run npx json-server --watch db.json
 - then run npm start to start the web app